nextcloud/documentation/admin_manual/exapps_management/AppAPIAndExternalApps.rst

 Setup deploy daemon
 -------------------

-A Deploy Daemon is a way for Nextcloud to install and communicate with and control ExApps.
+A Deploy Daemon is a way for Nextcloud to install, communicate with, and control ExApps.

 .. note::
 	If you are using Nextcloud AIO with the "Docker Socket Proxy" container enabled, a Deploy Daemon will be automatically created and configured to work out-of-the-box.